 This project developed and demonstrated an automated truck stop management system that can determine the number of occupied parking spaces at Minnesota Department of Transportation (MnDOT) safety rest areas.
 The system uses a network of cameras to monitor parking availability at truck stops, automatically identifying available spaces in real time.

 The system was installed at three MnDOT rest areas on Interstate 94 (I-94) west and northwest of the Twin Cities between 2012 and 2014: the Elm Creek Rest Area, Big Spunk Lake Rest Area, and Enfield Rest Area.
 The I-94 corridor—critical to the movement of goods in Minnesota and an important connection between trade centers on the West Coast and multiple marketplaces in the Midwest—experiences a large volume of truck traffic.

-The project team used these installations to calibrate, test, and refine the system, and achieved positive results.
+The project team used these three installations to calibrate, test, and refine the system, and achieved positive results.
 On average, the team found that system counts were consistently accurate to within plus or minus one parking space.

 This technology has the potential to improve safety, lead to better trip and operations management by drivers and carriers, and help MnDOT and private truck stop owners manage their facilities more effectively.

 The potential to improve safety by reducing driver fatigue and improving a driver’s ability to park safely is one of the project’s greatest benefits.
 Federal hours of service rules require truck drivers to stop and rest after 11 hours of driving.
 If they continue, drivers could become dangerously fatigued, be forced to park in unsafe locations such as freeway ramps, or face legal penalties.